-In my opinion, it is only advisable to choose a flight over a ferry if you are in connecting flights and travel onwards from Tallinn or Helsinki to a third city.
+In my opinion, it is only advisable to choose a flight over a ferry if you are in connecting flights and travel onward from Tallinn or Helsinki to a third city.

 The Helsinki Airport is quite a big one, with many European and Intercontinental flights routes (mostly operated by Finnair).
 The Airport itself is quite far from the city center, but you can easily reach it by train from Helsinki Central Station, in a trip that takes roughly 30 minutes.

 The airport in the Estonian capital is quite near to the city center, and easily accessible by taxi, public transport or apps like Uber.
 You will certainly lose much less time traveling to or from the airport in Tallinn than in Helsinki.

 How to Buy Tickets from Helsinki to Tallinn by Plane